 The top five cars of Alan Partridge

 Despite his penchant for practical, usually rather dull cars, we know he’s a discerning petrolhead at heart.
 (You certainly shouldn't ask him to drive a Mini Metro).
-He’s been seen driving numerous makes and models over the years so, in celebration of his return to the screen, we’ve taken a look back at his vehicular past…
+He’s been seen driving numerous makes and models over the years so, in celebration of his return, we’ve taken a look back at his vehicular past…

 5. Vauxhall Insignia

 We’ll kick off with one of Alan’s lowlier cars – the Vauxhall Insignia.
 After being dumped from the small screen, this is the car Alan drives while he’s DJing for North Norfolk’s second-most popular digital radio station.
 Bland, ordinary, practical… and without the cache that came with some of his previous cars, the 2010 Vauxhall Insignia was the perfect car for Alan… before his comeback of course.